simonswain/straw/README.md

 # Straw

-Stream processing infrastructure for Node.js
+Simplified realtime stream processing for Node.js

-Used to simplify realtime processing in node.
+Straw helps you create a topology of connected worker nodes that consume, process, generate and emit messages.

-You create a topology simple worker nodes that can consume, process, generate and emit messages.
+Each worker node is run in it's own process.

-Messages are passed between worker nodes as JSON.
+Messages are passed in and out of worker nodes as JSON.

 Redis pubsub is used for message passing, but the worker nodes are shielded from this.

-Each worker node is run in it's own process.
 There is nothing stopping a node receiving or sending outside the topology, e.g. write to a database, fetch or listen for data.

-You can also inject or receive messages by accessing Redis pubsub directly.
-This lets your topologies play nicely with existing infrastructure.
+You can also inject or receive messages by accessing Redis pubsub directly so your topologies can play nicely with existing infrastructure, for example having your Express server subscribe to one of the channels and publish it out via socket.io.

 ## Installation